Date Enacted or Revised: Revised January 3, 2013; October 2, 2015; October 2017; August 2018; November 2018; January 9, 2019; June 9, 2021

 - B – Good: Student’s performance is above the level expected from most students, but does not approach complete mastery of the course requirements.

 - C – Average: Student’s performance is about the level expected from most students.
 Grades of “S” (satisfactory) and “P” (pass) also signify average performance.

 - D – Below Average: Student’s performance is at or above the minimum level to pass the course, but does not allow for progression in some programs or subsequent courses.

 - F – Failure: Student’s performance is below the minimum level to pass the course.
 The grade of “U” (unsatisfactory) also signifies performance below the level required to pass the course.

-- After the final date to register and before a designated date in the University calendar, a grade of "WZ" is given when a student withdraws from a class, while a grade of “W” is given when a student resigns from the University.
-A grade of “WM” is assigned when a withdrawal is the result of military activation or deployment, while a grade of “WX” is assigned when a withdrawal is the result of administrative action.
-The grades of "WZ", “W”, “WM”, and “WX” are not included in computing the student's grade-point average.
+- After the final date to register and before a designated date in the University calendar, a grade of “WZ” is given when a student withdraws from a class, while a grade of “W” is given when a student resigns from the University.
+A grade of “W” is also assigned when a withdrawal is the result of military activation or deployment or administrative action.
+The grades of “WZ” and “W” are not included in computing the student’s grade-point average.

 - A grade of “WN” is assigned as a final grade when a student is withdrawn from a class by the instructor for non-attendance.
 The grade of “WN” is not included in computing the student’s grade point average.

 - A grade of “IN” is assigned when a graduate student’s thesis is incomplete, but is in progress.

 - A grade of ‘AU’ is assigned when a student audits a course for no credit.